CLICK HERE 👇 TO SELECT CHAPTERS

 Answer:

-Popov has locked herself in the house for seven months.
+Popov has locked herself in the house for sevenp9 months.
 She has been inside her house since her husband Nikolai Michailovitch's death because she wants to be a faithful wife and spend her entire life in the memory of her dead husband.

 2. Why has Mr. Smirnov come to meet Mrs. Popov?